AKARI-B3/akaripay/README.md

 * Completely match the branding of your organization.

 Instructions for AKARI-PAY Advanced:
 1. Upload the .html file in the 'advanced' folder after renaming it to have your Bitcoin Cash address.
+(Make sure it is from the new CashAddr format: http://agf.earth/guide/akaripages/images/cashaddress-892.jpg)
 2. Upload the text files to the same folder, then edit the .txt files.
 Colors are specified in hex, you can use a simple tool like this: https://www.w3schools.com/colors/colors_picker.asp to pick your color scheme.
 Make sure you refresh your cache after uploading new .txt files otherwise your changes may not appear.
+Be sure to change the fund_title.txt

 If you get stuck or need any help, ask us anything in our <a href="http://webchat.freenode.net/?randomnick=1&channels=%23akari&prompt=1">Dev-Chat</a>!